-- 1. At this time, CPSA does not model addition of exponents, although there are many examples of protocols that add or subtract exponents.
-There is no way to take a product of exponentiated values either (e.g. $g^x \cdot g^y$ ) since this would be equivalent to including addition of exponents. - 2.
-The tool requires that protocols and skeletons not include "bare exponents".
-This means that exponents must always occur within an exp expression.
+At this time, CPSA does not model addition of exponents, although there are many examples of protocols that add or subtract exponents.
+There is no way to take a product of exponentiated values either (e.g. $g^x \cdot g^y$) since this would be equivalent to including addition of exponents.

-Two examples of Diffie-Hellman protocols are available in the examples directory of the distribution.
-The first, plaindh.scm, models a simple, unauthenticated Diffie-Hellman exchange between two parties.
+Several examples of Diffie-Hellman protocols are available in the examples directory of the distribution.
+The plaindh.scm example models a simple, unauthenticated Diffie-Hellman exchange between two parties.